Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Results

-\section{Interplay between FL and XAI}
+\subsection{Interplay between FL and XAI}

 This section explores studies that have either integrated explainability into FL methods or analyzed how one technology influences the other.
-Studies that jointly deal with FL an XAI but do not necessarily report an influence are discussed in the Appendix.
-Here, we first discuss instances where FL has impacted post-hoc explanations (Sec. \ref{ss:fl_explanations}).
-Next, we examine works where explanation methods have influenced FL training as a design step in the FL process (Sec. \ref{ss:explanations_fl}).
-Lastly, we cover studies where FL has altered model interpretability, or the implementation of interpretable models has influenced FL training (Sec. \ref{ss:fl_interpretability}).
+We first discuss instances where FL has impacted post-hoc explanations (Sec. \ref{ss:fl_explanations}).
+Next, we examine studies where explanation methods have influenced FL training as a design step in the FL process (Sec. \ref{ss:explanations_fl}).
+Following, we cover studies where FL has altered model interpretability (Sec. \ref{ss:fl_interpretability}).
+Finally, we discuss a study where the implementation of interpretable models has influenced FL training (Sec. \ref{ss:interpretability_fl}).